 GranuFlo and NaturaLyte Lawsuits

-Many people who have either suffered from side effects associated with GranuFlo and NaturaLyte or who have lost loved ones who used these dialysis products have filed lawsuits against FMC.
+Hundreds of people who have either suffered from side effects associated with GranuFlo and NaturaLyte or who have lost loved ones who used these dialysis products have filed lawsuits against FMC.
 They say they were not properly warned about the dangers associated with dialysis treatment.

 Betty Lemmond, from Alabama, lost her husband, Dizzy, who received dialysis treatment at an FMC clinic for a couple of months before he suffered a fatal heart attack.
 Waddell Bishop filed a lawsuit over the death of his mother, Frances, after dialysis treatment.
 Both of these suits, as well as countless others, include counts of wrongful death.
 More cases are expected to be filed in the coming months.